source-repo/class-hooks/README.md

-# react-use-inheritance
+# class-hooks

-Use OOP-style inheritance, decorators, and hook bridges in React class components.
+Use OOP-style inheritance AND hooks in React class components.

----

-Work in progress.
+See packages/core